 Ntjam studied in Amiens and Dakar (Cheikh Anta Diop University) and graduated from l’Ecole Nationale Supérieure d’Art, Bourges (FR) and Ecole Nationale Supérieure d’Art, Paris-Cergy (FR).
 Her works and performance have been shown at numerous venues such as the 15th Biennial of Lyon, DOC!
 Paris, a la Zentral (CH), Palais de Tokyo, Beton Salon, La Cite internationale des arts, la Bienanale de Dakar (SN), Let Us Rflect Festival (FR), FRAC de Caen, and CAC Bretigny.

-Anne Riley is a multidisciplinary artist living as an uninvited Slavey Dene/Cree/German guest from Fort Nelson First Nation on the unceded Territories of the Musqueam, Squamish and Tsleil-waututh Nations.
+Anne Riley is a multidisciplinary artist living as an uninvited Slavey Dene/German guest from Fort Nelson First Nation on the unceded Territories of the Musqueam, Squamish and Tsleil-waututh Nations.
 Her work explores different ways of being and becoming, touch, and Indigeneity.
 Riley received her BFA from the University of Texas at Austin in 2012.
 She has exhibited both in the United States and Canada.
-Riley moved to Vancouver in 2013, having grown up and pursued her undergraduate studies in Texas.
 Currently she is working on a public art project commissioned by the City of Vancouver with her collaborator, T’uy’tanat Cease Wyss.
 Wyss and Riley’s project A Constellation of Remediation consists of Indigenous remediation gardens planted throughout the city, decolonizing and healing the dirt back to soil.
+The duo was longlisted for the 2021 Sobey Art Award.

 Riley’s that brings the other nearly as close as oneself, included in the 2015 exhibition Every Little Bit Hurts at Western Front, foregrounded touch, impression and embodied experience.
 It featured a wall drawing created by the artist rubbing, dragging and moving her body across the gallery wall wearing raw-dyed denim.
 “I’m interested in queer touch as a radical act,” she says.
 “It’s not always possible because of fear.
 But I’m also investigating first touch between mother and child.
 I have the same hands as my mother and my great grandmother.”